blazinbanana/ACL-Risk-Predictor/README.md

 - **Deep Learning Model**: LSTM-based classifier trained on movement sequences
 - **Web Application**: Streamlit interface for easy use
 - **Reports**: Gives a Risk Analysis to guide the user on next steps
-- **Tips**: Record your video in Landscape view.
-Ensure there is only one person per video for accurate analysis.
-You can use both Front View and Side View for a more comprehensive and accurate assessment

 ---

 ## Prerequisites